-The Roadster 3 features the well-proven Shark Nose Ozone Reflex Profile that has been developed specifically for powered flight.
-The reflexed Shark Nose profile maintains a constant level of lift and internal pressure over a wide range of angles of attack, this gives the Roadster 3 exceptional levels of stability throughout the speed range.
-In turbulent air, even at low angles of attack the Roadster 3 is very collapse resistant, the reflex profile absorbs turbulence and remains inflated even without pilot input.
+The Spyder 3 features the well-proven Shark Nose Ozone Reflex Profile that has been developed specifically for powered flight.
+The reflexed Shark Nose profile maintains a constant level of lift and internal pressure over a wide range of angles of attack, this gives the Spyder 3 exceptional levels of stability throughout the speed range.
+In turbulent air, even at low angles of attack it is very collapse resistant, the reflex profile absorbs turbulence and remains inflated even without pilot input.
 At high angles of attack the brake range is very forgiving so deep inputs can be made without the risk of stall.

-The planform is based on the Roadster 2 with the same moderate aspect ratio that perfectly balances safety, ease of use and performance.
-The Roadster 3 however features a new internal structure designed to increases the strength and longevity of the sail without adding weight.
+The Spyder 3 features a new internal structure designed to increases the strength and longevity of the sail without adding weight.
 Further changes have been made to the twist of the wing and overall line lengths to reduce the chances of inadvertent roll and the effects of engine torque whilst improving the overall handling.